Advice for Your SMB from an IT and Cybersecurity Company CEO

 I have created a list of some of the most important actions to take when creating a strong cybersecurity strategy for your business.
 Let’s get started.

-The first thing I would recommend doing is conducting a third-party vulnerability scan of your systems to get an accurate idea of the risks you are facing.
+The first thing I would recommend doing is conducting a third-party penetration test of your systems to get an accurate idea of the risks you are facing.
 Even if you have an IT team, an outside look at your system could reveal issues that were overlooked.
 If there are any glaring red flags — those should be addressed and remedied first.

 Cybersecurity is an ongoing process, and you should be continuously monitoring your systems for vulnerabilities.
-I recommend repeating scans quarterly as a best practice.
+I recommend repeating pen tests and scans quarterly as a best practice.